 Healthy teeth are important for your overall health no matter what your age is.
 Just like the rest of our body, our teeth need examinations and sometimes repairs to keep them healthy.
 Dentistry is the branch of medicine involved with oral care.
-Dentists work alongside dental assistants and hygienists to clean and examine your teeth and treat them in the event of cavities or disease.
+Dentists in Kittanning, PA work alongside dental assistants and hygienists to clean and examine your teeth and treat them in the event of cavities or disease.
 Children should begin seeing a dentist after their second birthday.
 Adults should see a dentist every six months.

 Many dentist offices are family friendly, accepting patients as young as two.
 A good family dentist can schedule all members of your family for exams on the same day to alleviate scheduling problems as well as stress.
 Dental offices may provide play areas or other entertainment for smaller children to put them at ease during their visit.

 A typical dentist visit will begin with a dental hygienist cleaning your teeth and performing a preliminary exam for cavities.
 You may also need x-rays taken of your mouth; these are taken periodically and can clearly locate dental issues.
 When the dental hygienist has completed your cleaning and preliminary examination, you will visit with the dentist.
-The dentist will review your x-rays and closely examine your teeth.
+The dentists in Kittanning, PA will review your x-rays and closely examine your teeth.
 He or she will identify any dental problems, such as cavities or oral disease.
 If dental problems are found, your dentist will determine the best source of treatment and possibly schedule a follow-up appointment to fix the problems.
 Family dentistry practices will allow children to be accompanied by an adult as they undergo checkups and dental work.

 Cavities are one of the most prevalent dental problems.
 Cavities form when food, especially sugar, is deposited onto the tooth and is never fully removed.
 This can happen if teeth aren’t brushed and flossed properly or frequently.
 Cavities are very common in children, as they love sugary snacks but don’t like to brush and floss.
 Cavities can usually be treated by using fillings or root canals.
 In severe cases, the tooth may need to be extracted.
 Your dentist will use x-rays and his examination to determine the best course of treatment for oral problems.

 The health of your teeth is very important.
 Children should begin seeing the dentist at age two.
 Adults should have their teeth cleaned and examined every six months.
 Checkups can locate potential dental problems.
 Dental problems can be best treated if caught and treated early.
 Family dentists are dedicated to keeping your whole family healthy.
+Schedule an appointment today for a consultation.